-Applicability for Ozone Precursor and GHG: This measure is applicable to all land uses in urban and suburban contexts where cruising for parking could be anticipated.
+Applicability for Criteria Pollutants and GHG: This measure is applicable to all land uses in urban and suburban contexts where cruising for parking could be anticipated.
 It is appropriate for roadway and intersection projects with on-street parking as well as large campus projects which have convenient and inconvenient parking spaces.

-SMAQMD Recommended Guidance for Land Use Emission Reductions Version 3.2 April 1, 2015 Example: A project implements performance-based prices for on-street parking and incorporates wayfinding signage to off-street lots that indicate the number of spaces available.
+Example: A project implements performance-based prices for on-street parking and incorporates wayfinding signage to off-street lots that indicate the number of spaces available.
 Using data from a traffic model or traffic study, the user determines the emission benefit of utilizing the measures and divides it by the total transportation emissions associated with the project to determine the percentage reduction.